 As a new school year begins, I want to let you know about some of the new and ongoing resources that will be available for you.

 Our 2014-15 budget includes a parent coordinator for every MPS school to strengthen the relationship between our schools and our families.
 Parent coordinators are a dedicated resource for you and we invite you to take advantage of that resource!

 Our budget also includes 50 new art, music and physical education specialists for a total of 142 such positions added over the past three years.
 Access to these activities is critical to a well-rounded education.

-We are continuing to implement our Comprehensive Literacy Plan and Comprehensive Math/Science Plan.
-Both are aligned to the rigorous Common Core State Standards, which set a clear, high bar for what students should master at each grade level while eliminating the gap between what students have learned and what they need to know to succeed.
+For 2014-15, we will continue to focus on rigorous literacy, math and science standards that ensure our students are on track to succeed in college and careers.
+Our Comprehensive Literacy Plan and Comprehensive Math/Science Plan are aligned to the Common Core State Standards, which set a clear, high bar for what students must master at each grade level.

 We are excited to announce that we will also be offering a new online Parent Portal to help you stay connected to your child’s schoolwork.
 Check with your school for more information.

 Milwaukee Public Schools continues to offer College Access Centers – located at 27th and Fond du Lac and 27th and Morgan – to help students and families better understand the process of being ready for, applying to and paying for higher education.